 The Department of Homeland Security (DHS) recognizes the importance of being able to communicate effectively with individuals, including those with limited English proficiency (LEP), across our many missions and functions.
-The DHS Office for Civil Rights and Civil Liberties (CRCL) leads the Department's efforts, through policy, to provide meaningful access for LEP individuals in its programs, activities, services, and operations.
+The DHS Office for Civil Rights and Civil Liberties (CRCL) leads the Department's efforts to provide meaningful access for LEP individuals in its programs, activities, services, and operations.

-The Department has published a plan for providing meaningful access to homeland security programs and activities to people with LEP.
-This Language Access Plan establishes a system within DHS to implement Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (PDF, 4 pages, 321 KB) (August 11, 2000).
+The Department has published an updated plan for providing meaningful access to homeland security programs and activities to people with LEP.
+The Language Access Plan strengthens the system within DHS to implement Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (PDF, 4 pages, 321 KB) (August 11, 2000).
+This document replaces the plan DHS first issued in 2012.

-CRCL has issued a draft DHS Indigenous Languages Plan for a 45-day informal comment period.
-The plan is a vehicle to strengthen language services for Indigenous migrants that the Department encounters and serves through its programs, activities, and operations.
-Please email any questions or comments to LanguageAccess@hq.dhs.gov by April 17, 2023.
+CRCL issued the Indigenous Languages Plan in February 2024.
+The plan is a vehicle to strengthen language services for Indigenous migrants whom the Department encounters and serves through its programs, activities, and operations.

 In coordination with CRCL, each DHS Component developed its own individual Language Access Plan for improving delivery of language services to LEP persons.
 These plans incorporate feedback from a variety of stakeholders on practical and effective ways to ensure language access across DHS mission areas.
-In Fiscal Years 2019 and 2020, DHS Components updated their plans with information on LEP demographics, including: indigenous languages, mechanisms for evaluating language access within the Component, and use of new technologies in providing language access.
+DHS Components and offices have updated their plans with information on LEP demographics, including: indigenous languages, mechanisms for evaluating language access within the Component, and use of new technologies in providing language access.

 - DHS Blue Campaign